-Deep River Fur Farm ceased operations some 30 years ago.
+Deep River Fur Farm ceased operations some 60 years ago.

 Please do not submit requests for employment, purchase of fur animals, or advice on fur farming.

 Then in 1929, he purchased three mink in Manitoba, a male and two females.
-One of these animals can be seen in the pens in the back-ground of the photograph on the right.
-He also purchased three mink from Harry McDonald, the local Hudson Bay Company manager.
-The Hudson Bay's Company would not allow employees such as Mr. McDonald, to raise mink.
-Mr. Ausland then bought out a mink ranch at Ormeaux, Saskatchewan, this consisted of 16 mink.
-He also purchased silver foxes, platinum, white faced and blue foxes from Greenland, however he quit raising foxes when prices for fox pelts dropped.
-Halvor Ausland raised mink at Deep River until the 1960's.
+One of these animals can be seen in the pens in the background of the photograph on the right.
+He also purchased three mink from Harvey McDonald, the local Hudson Bay Company manager.
+The Hudson Bay's Company would not allow employees such as Mr McDonald, to raise mink.
+Mr Ausland then bought out a mink ranch at Ormeaux, Saskatchewan, this consisted of 16 mink.
+He also purchased silver foxes, platinum, white-faced and blue foxes from Greenland, however, he quit raising foxes when prices for fox pelts dropped.
+Halvor Ausland raised mink at Deep River until the 1960s.
 He then sold the ranch to George Williams, an automobile dealer from Prince Albert, Saskatchewan.
-Mr. Williams operated the mink ranch until the 1970's.
+Mr Williams operated the mink ranch until the 1970s.
 However, when fur prices made mink ranching unprofitable, he ceased operations.
 Today, Deep River Fur Farm is abandoned and is rapidly being overgrown with trees (above right).
 In a few short years, nature has reclaimed the property that took a lifetime to build.
 If you passed within a few feet of the place, you would never know it had ever existed.
 Memories of Deep River are all that are left and fond memories they are.
 This web-page is dedicated to the memory of Halvor Ausland and Deep River Fur Farm and all of the people who lived and worked in the area.
 Today, most of the old-timers have passed on and a new generation has taken over.
 They have very little knowledge of what transpired in the area.
 As time goes by everything will be completely forgotten.
-Never again will there be such a group of self reliant individuals in the North.
+Never again will there be such a group of self-reliant individuals in the North.

-From humble beginnings (left) First buildings at Deep River 1925-26 (right0
+From humble beginnings (left) First buildings at Deep River 1925-26 (right)

-New log house at Deep River (left)
+New log house at Deep River left and right.

-Mr. and Mrs. Ausland and children, employee
+Mr. and Mrs. Ausland and children, employee.

 Ausland Girls (L-R) Mary, Irene, Ann, Marge, Mrs Ausland is standing in the doorway

-photograph was taken in the late 1920s.
+photograph was taken in the late early 1930s.

-First mink in 1929 (left)
+First mink in 1929 (left).

-Mink pens in the late 1930s
+Mink pens in the late 1930s.

-Mink and Fox pens, Ann (left) and Marge Ausland in foreground
+Mink and Fox pens, Ann (left) and Marge Ausland in foreground.

-Mink ranch in the early and mid 1940s
+Mink ranch in the early and mid 1940s.

 Mink sheds in the mid 1950s (left)

-Mink sheds in 1943 in the foreground,
+Mink sheds in 1943 (right)

-Celestine Mccallum unloading hay for mink bedding (right)
+Celestine Mccallum unloading hay for mink bedding.

-A view of Deep River in the 1950s (right)
+Mink waiting to be fed 1950s.
+A view of Deep River in the 1950s.

-Mink sheds in the late 1960s, (right)
+Mink sheds in the late 1950s.

-Mink sheds in the late 1950s, (left)
+Mink sheds in the late 1960s.

-This strain of mink was developed by Halvor Ausland
+Orange mink, this strain of mink was developed by Halvor Ausland

-Halvor Ausland holding the same mink in the 1950s (right)
+Halvor Ausland holding the same mink in the 1950s. (right)

-White and black cross mink
+White and black cross mink.

-Rene Massery with mink ready for pelting (right)
+Rene Massery with mink ready for pelting. (right)

-Halvor Ausland holding mink pelts in the 1940s (center)
+Halvor Ausland holding mink pelts in the 1940s. (center)

-Mary (left) and Marge Ausland at Deep River late 1940s
+Mary (left) and Marge Ausland at Deep River late 1940s.

 (L-R) Mary, Marjorie, Halvor and Ann Ausland,

 Dawn at Deep River